 3. CLL cookies

-The table below set out which cookies are used on our Website.
+The table within this attachment sets out which cookies are used on our Website.

-4. What third parties cookies may CLL use of the Website?
+4. What third party cookies may be used on the Website?

 4.1 Third party organisations may use their own cookies or other technologies to collect information about the content of our Website.
 We do not have access or control over the cookies placed on our Website by third parties and use of their cookies is subject to their own privacy policies.
 We recommend that you review the privacy policies of these third parties.